 “We should consider every day lost on which we have not danced at least once.”

-In 1982, the Dance Committee of the International Theatre Institute (a world organisation for the performing arts) founded International Dance Day.
-They decided it would be celebrated every year on the 29th April – the anniversary of Jean-Georges Noverre (29 April 1727 – 19 October 1810), a French dancer and ballet master considered to be the creator of modern ballet.
+The Dance Committee of the International Theatre Institute (a world organisation for the performing arts) founded International Dance Day in 1982.
+The Committee members decided that International Dance Day would be celebrated every year on the 29 April.
+This date is the anniversary of the birth of Jean-Georges Noverre (29 April 1727 – 19 October 1810), a French dancer and ballet master considered to be the creator of modern ballet.

-Expressive, empowering, enriching – dance is a mind-driven physicality that represents both freedom and discipline.
-When I dance I may be working towards an ideal and attempting to master a level of technique beyond perfection – yet I feel my most at ease.
+Expressive, empowering, enriching.
+Dance is a mind-driven physicality that represents both freedom and discipline.
+When I dance I am working towards an ideal and attempting to master a level of technique beyond perfection – yet I feel my most at ease.

 Some of life’s most important lessons are learned in dance classes – from decorum and co-operation to perseverance and the ability to take and respond to constructive criticism.
-I believe that everyone should learn to dance and appreciate the benefits for body, mind and soul.
+Everyone should learn to dance and appreciate the benefits for body, mind and soul.

 The intention of International Dance Day is to revel in the universality of this art form and make people aware of its value.
 It offers those in the dance community the opportunity to promote their work on a broad scale, engage with leaders in the political sphere and share the joy of dancing with others.

-Every year, a message from an outstanding choreographer or dancer is circulated throughout the world to mark the occasion.
+Every year, a message from an outstanding choreographer or dancer is circulated throughout the world on International Dance Day to mark the occasion.
 Previous message authors have included Merce Cunningham (1990), Alicia Alonso (2000), William Forsythe (2001), Mats Ek (2003), Miyako Yoshida (2005) and Akram Khan (2009).

-The International Dance Day message for 2014 comes from the French choreographer and dancer Mourad Merzouki.
+The International Dance Day message for 2014 comes from French choreographer and dancer Mourad Merzouki.